kilimanj4r0/movie-recsys/report/README.md

 ## Evaluation

 I computed Classification and Ranking metrics [implemeted in RecTools](https://rectools.readthedocs.io/en/stable/api/rectools.metrics.html), namely:
-- F1Beta
+- F1Beta — F-score for k first recommendations
-- Mean Average Precision (MAP)
+- Mean Average Precision (MAP) — takes mean value of precision of recommendations taking into account their order
-- Mean Reciprocal Rank (MRR)
+- Mean Reciprocal Rank (MRR) — takes mean value of relevance of recommendations taking in account their order.

-I also added for the interest these metrics:
+By the inspiration of [medium article](https://gab41.lab41.org/recommender-systems-its-not-all-about-the-accuracy-562c7dceeaff) I also added for the interest these metrics:
-- Mean Inverse User Frequency (Novelty)
+- Mean Inverse User Frequency (Novelty) — How surprising are the recommendations in general?
-- Serendipity (Novelty + Relevance)
+- Serendipity (Novelty + Relevance) — How surprising are the relevant recommendations?

 For all metrics, diffrent $k=[1, 5, 10]$ were used ([notebook](/notebooks/3.0-evaluation.ipynb)).
 The choice of metrics also inspired by [this article](https://neptune.ai/blog/recommender-systems-metrics) and [this notebook](https://github.com/MobileTeleSystems/RecTools/blob/main/examples/5_benchmark_iALS_with_features.ipynb).